vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

         (2^2+1)-1 = (2^3)-1 = 8-1 = 7

 #### How can we calculate the min and max height of a tree for a given number of nodes?
+Height of a binary tree is the max depth of a tree or the longest path to the left node.
 If it a full binary tree
     (2^(h+1)) - 1 = n (Number of Nodes)
     (2^(h+1))     = n + 1